 If we can’t resolve your complaint on the spot, or if it requires more detailed investigation, the matter will be referred to our Compliance Manager.
 We will ask you to set out your complaint in writing, providing as much detail as possible so that the Compliance Manager can fully investigate the issue.
 They will then contact you with the results of their findings within 45 days of your original complaint.

 You can contact the Client Services Support Department on +1300 300 424 or +61 2 8667 8090 for further information as to how complaints are handled by us internally.

 Step 3.
 External Review

-For further information about FOS please go to their website www.fos.org.au
+For further information about AFCA please visit their website www.afca.org.au

 Step 4.
 Other